ravudet/gardening/schedule.md

 #### 12/28 buy seeds + start looking for new seeds

+- check your current seed library and use [seed counts](#seedcounts) to see how many seeds you need to be buy

 - green beans
 - long carrots (don't buy if you already have an unopened pack)
 - short carrots (don't buy if you already have an unopened pack)